skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

 ### :keyboard: Activity: Commit a sensitive file

 Now let's (accidentally) commit a sensitive file to see how it works.
-Don't worry, these is are inactive credentials.
+Don't worry, these are inactive credentials.

 1. In the header of your repository, click the **Code** tab.